Scattering and conversion of electromagnetic and gravitational waves by Reissner-Nordstr\"om black holes: The Regge pole description: Introduction

-In this article, we extend our previous results in the framework of the ``\emph{Reggeization project}'' of black hole physics by investigating the problem of monochromatic planar gravitational waves and electromagnetic waves impinging upon a Reissner-Nordström black hole using complex angular momentum (CAM) techniques (analytic continuation of partial wave expansions in the CAM plane, effective resummation of $S$-matrix poles (\emph{i.e.}, the so-called Regge poles) and associated residues, the semiclassical interpretation of Regge pole contributions,\ldots).
-Typically, the scattering of various waves (scalar, electromagnetic, and gravitational) by black holes is studied using partial wave expansions~\cite{Castillo:1996jm,Crispino:2009ki,Crispino:2014eea,Crispino:2015gua}.
+In this article, we extend our previous results in the framework of the ``\emph{Reggeization project}'' of black hole physics by investigating the problem of monochromatic planar gravitational waves and electromagnetic waves impinging upon a Reissner-Nordström black hole using complex angular momentum (CAM) techniques (analytic continuation of partial wave expansions in the CAM plane, effective resummation of $S$-matrix poles (i.e., the so-called Regge poles) and associated residues, the semiclassical interpretation of Regge pole contributions,\ldots).
+Typically, the scattering of various waves (scalar, electromagnetic, and gravitational) by Reissner-Nordström black holes is studied using partial wave expansions~\cite{Castillo:1996jm,Crispino:2009ki,Crispino:2014eea,Crispino:2015gua} (see also Ref.~\cite{Cotaescu:2016aty,Sporea:2017zxe} for scattering of massless Dirac fermions and references therein).
 Our previous work~\cite{OuldElHadj:2021fqi} also examined the scattering and conversion differential cross sections of an incident planar wave on a Reissner-Nordström black hole, using both the partial-wave method and a (numerical) geometric-optics approximation.
 Specifically, we focused on the differential cross section for converting an incoming electromagnetic wave (EW) into an outgoing gravitational wave (GW), which is identical to the cross section for the inverse process.

 Although the partial wave expansion approach is a natural method for studying scattering problems involving black holes (BHs)~\cite{Futterman:1988ni}, it has certain limitations.
 In particular, it can suffer from a lack of convergence due to the long range nature of the fields propagating on a Reissner-Nordström black hole.
 Additionally, interpreting physical results described in terms of partial wave expansions can be rather difficult in general.
 One can circumvent these issues by employing the CAM approach.
 This has been highlighted in our previous articles dealing with the scattering of scalar, electromagnetic and gravitational waves by the Schwarzschild BH using CAM techniques~\cite{Folacci:2019cmc,Folacci:2019vtt} (see also~\cite{Folacci:2018sef} where the gravitational radiation has been described by CAM).
 We have also extended it to the scattering problem by compact objects~\cite{OuldElHadj:2019kji} and dirty BHs~\cite{Torres:2022fyf}.